 Overall, the best backpacking axe and hatchet goes to the Estwing 12 Inch Sportsman Axe.
 It’s versatile in the sense that you can use it to split firewood, kindle, and chop small trees, logs, or just branches.
 Such versatility in a hatchet can be useful when backpacking as you may encounter a host of different situations.

 Alongside that, it’s durable thanks to being made in one piece.
 The handle is balanced as well, so there is little worry about feeling fatigued after extended use.
 It’s cutting edge is tempered and re-sharpens with ease for a simple, yet powerful, cutting experience.

 Backpacking, no matter how short or long the journey requires tools.
-Whether you’re stopping to set up camp, handling food, or forced to construct an emergency shelter, a survival saw, camping multi tool, hatchet or axe can come in handy.
+Whether you’re stopping to set up camp, handling food, or forced to construct an emergency shelter, a camping multi tool, hatchet or axe can come in handy – you may want to check our reviews of the best backpacking saw and the best camp knife.
 However, since you’re walking and hauling backpack, it’s crucial that your tool of choice can fit with your gear as well as not add an abundance of weight.

 To give you some options when searching for the right tool, we reviewed six of the best hatchets and best axes for backpacking.
 Each tool has its advantages and disadvantages, so we addressed all aspects so that you have a well-rounded view of them to make your decision.

 - Best Backpacking Hatchet: Estwing 12 Inch Sportsman Axe

 - Best Camping Axe: Fiskar’s X15 Chopping Axe

 - Best Value for Money:

 - Best Survival Axe: Off Grid Tools Survival Axe

 Choosing Your Hatchet & Axe for Backpacking